Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

 How I’ve Estimated Electric Dryer Running Costs

-It can be a bit tricky to figure out the energy consumption of clothes dryers because their heating element switches on and off.
+It can be tricky to figure out the energy consumption of clothes dryers because their heating element switches on and off.

-So, even if a dryer is rated at a high wattage, say 5600W, it doesn’t use full power all the time.
-Instead, similar to an oven, the heating element cycles on and off to reach the required temperature.
+So, even if a dryer is rated at a high wattage, say 5600W, it doesn’t always use full power.
+Instead, the heating element cycles on and off like an oven to reach the required temperature.

-In order to give an accurate estimate, I collected data from over 500 dryers from EnergyStar.
-For each of these dryers, they projected the yearly running cost of each dryer using a standardized test and calculation.
+To give an accurate estimate in the clothes dryer energy cost calculator, I collected data from over 500 dryers from EnergyStar.
+For each of these dryers, they projected the yearly running cost using a standardized test and calculation.

-I’ve worked that back to find the average energy use per load, which greatly depends on whether the dryer is vented or ventless and whether it is Energy Star certified.
+I’ve worked the calculation back to find the average energy use per load, which greatly depends on whether the dryer is vented or ventless and Energy Star certified.

 How to Lower Your Electric Dryer Running Costs

-To help you get started, I’ve gathered a few essential tips.
+To help you make the most out of your dryer, I’ve gathered a few essential tips.
 But, if you want to dive deeper into dryer maintenance & care to save up to $450, I recommend reading our specialized guide.

 Please note that in order to follow the tips provided in this section, you’ll need to refer to your dryer’s user manual.
 Having it on hand will make everything much easier and faster.